"I speak for the building, as the building has no voice"

 Architectural Conservation Areas, Protected Views, National Monument status, Recorded Monument status and Protection Orders.

 When a building is made into a Protected Structure because it has been identified as being of Architectural, Historic, Artistic, Technical, Cultural or Archaeological significance, it is placed on the Record of Protected Structures (RPS) as part (usually an Appendix) of the local Council's County Development Plan which is published from time to time.
 In order to be placed on the RPS, a process of notification is carried out; of the owners, the DoCHG together with publication of intention to protect, followed by a similar notification of the decision to protect.
 It is possible to suggest buildings for protection and object to protection.

 Once a building is protected it then becomes the legal responsibility of the owner to protect it from decay and damage.

 Grants are sometimes available to help with this protection, usually from the local council.
 If you would like to be notified when grants become available please send me an email and I will add you to the mailing list.
-Grants are usually advertised in the autumn or winter and there is a short time to apply, it is worth contacting your Conservation Consultant now, so you are prepared with plans and permissions in advance.
+Grants are usually advertised in the autumn or winter and there is a short time to apply, so it is worth contacting your Conservation Consultant now, so you are prepared with plans and permissions in advance.

 Architectural Conservation Areas